robertjskelton/robertjskelton.github.io/_posts/2023-04-01-ferrari-360-repair-at-vlads-autobahn.markdown

 Picked up my car at Vlad's, they had put in a new old battery since they said mine died.
 Noticed they did not roll the front driver fender like they said they would.
 The car had a engine light, suspension light, and SLOW DOWN light on.
 Drove it to Simply Foreign and dropped it off to finish the work there.

-Stan from Simply Foreign called me an hour later and said the timing was done incorrectly by the previous shop.
 Vlad unfollows me on Instagram.

 # 2/10/2023